DanielCEvans/Data-Preprocessing-of-IMDB-Data/README.md

 To answer the Question: **What are the top 10 movies in the database by popular vote?**

-- We are trying to find the top 10 movies with the highest value for averageRating * numVotes.
+- I was interested in finding the top 10 movies with the highest value for averageRating * numVotes.
 - Use dense_rank function to assign order the calculation averageRating * numVotes from highest to lowest, then assign a rank.
 - Use inner_join to join the titles table to the ranks table.
     - inner_join is used because we only want those titles that exist in ranks to be returned.